Excited states in variational Monte Carlo using a penalty method: Abstract

 \section{Abstract}

 The authors present a technique using variational Monte Carlo to solve for excited states of electronic systems.
 The technique is based on enforcing orthogonality to lower energy states, which results in a simple variational principle for the excited states.
 Energy optimization is then used to solve for the excited states.
-An application to the well-characterized benzene molecule, in which $\sim$10,000 parameters are optimized for the first 12 excited states.
-Agreement within approximately 0.15 eV is obtained with higher scaling coupled cluster methods; small disagreements with experiment are likely due to vibrational effects.
+This technique is applied to the well-characterized benzene molecule, in which $\sim$10,000 parameters are optimized for the first 12 excited states.
+Agreement within approximately 0.2 eV is obtained with higher scaling coupled cluster methods; small disagreements with experiment are likely due to vibrational effects.